Nurture Your Vocation

 All the Details on Your Degree

-You’ll focus on three key pillars — reading scripture, understanding your own cultural competency around scripture, and cultivating your own spiritual formation.
+The online Bachelor’s in Christian Service and Formation takes a holistic look at the Bible, its teachings, and applications.
+You’ll focus on three key pillars — reading scripture, understanding your own cultural competency around its lessons, and cultivating spiritual formation.

 Total: 120 hours